chiphogg/au/docs/discussion/implementation/index.md

   number it is (integer, rational, and so on), the runtime performance, and whether we can get exact answers.

+- **[Conversion Risks](./conversion_risks.md)**.
+This doc covers the two main risks in unit conversions --- namely, overflow and truncation --- and explains how Au mitigates them.

 - **[Vector Space Representations](./vector_space.md)**.
 We're not talking about position vectors or velocity vectors!
 There's a different kind of vector at the heart of every units library.
   This is the core foundational concept on which we built Au's implementation.